Intelligence Factory

 Hardware collects touch and force signals, giving the model information that video-only robot training misses.

-The company wants its models to transfer across robot arms and form factors, which is the hard part of general manipulation.
+The company aims for its models to transfer across robot arms and form factors, which is the hard part of general manipulation.

 Hiring points to in-house work on architecture selection, training runs, robot tests, and failure analysis.